Krishna III

-Southern invasion
+Southern conquests

-He killed the Western Ganga ruler Rachamalla II and made his brother-in-law Butuga II the king of the Gangavadi territory.
-He invaded the territory of Gurjara Prathihara and captured Chitrakuta and Kalinjara regions.
-He even defeated his own family relations, the Kalachuris of Tripuri (Chedi) who had turned against the Rashtrakutas.
+He slew the Western Ganga ruler Rachamalla II and made his brother-in-law Butuga II the king of the Gangavadi territory.
+He fought the Gurjara Prathihara and captured Chitrakuta and Kalinjara regions.
+He defeated his family relations, the Kalachuris of Tripuri (Chedi) when they had turned against the Rashtrakutas.
 Later he invaded the southern Deccan and recaptured Kolar and Dharmapuri from the Banas and Vaidumbas who had given shelter to Govinda IV due to his matrimonial relations with the Cholas.
-Though he initially may have experienced setbacks, Tondaimandalam (northern Tamil regions) was secured by 944.
+Though he initially may have experienced setbacks, Tondaimandalam was secured by 944.
 He defeated the Cholas and captured Kanchi and Tanjore, according to the Siddalingamadam plates of 944.

 In c.
-949, he defeated the Cholas decisively in a battle of Takkolam in the North Arcot district.
-Krishna III was helped by his Western Ganga feudatory Butuga II in these campaign.
+949, he defeated the Cholas decisively in a Battle of Takkolam in present-day North Arcot district.
+Krishna III was joined by his Western Ganga feudatory Butuga II in this campaign.
 Chola prince Rajaditya Chola was killed "while seated on his elephant with a well-aimed arrow".
 From the famous Atakur inscription it is known that Krishna III gave Buthuga II extensive Ratta territories near Banavasi in return for this victory.
-With the fall of the Cholas, he was able to extract tribute from the Pandyas and the Chera ruler of Kerala.
+With the fall of the Cholas, he extracted tribute from the Pandyas and the Chera ruler of Kerala.
 He also obtained the submission of the King of Ceylon, extracted tributes from the Manadlika rulers, and erected a pillar of victory at Ramesvaram.
 This victory is narrated in Somadeva's writing Yashatilaka Champu of 959 as well.

 However, from location of the inscriptions it is argued that Krishna III had full control only of Tondaimandalam (northern Tamil Nadu) as his inscriptions are not found further south in modern Tamil Nadu.
 After these victories he proclaimed himself "Conqueror of Kacci and Tanjai" (Kanchi and Tanjore).
 He exerted influence on Vengi (modern Andhra Pradesh) by helping Badapa secure the throne against his competitor Amma II.
 Later, Danarnava of Vengi became his feudatory.